14 SOAR FAQs Answered: An Interview with Regent University’s Orientation Team

 - Is This Event for Online, On-Campus, or Transfer Students?

 This event is just for traditional-aged, on-campus first-time freshmen, but students transferring with little college experience or from early college or dual enrollment programs sometimes attend.
-Transfer students will join us in the Fall for our August orientation, Welcome Week, and online students have an online orientation called KEYS which they can access through their Blackboard accounts.
+Transfer students will join us in the Fall for our August orientation, Welcome Week, and online students have an online orientation called KEYS which they can access through their Canvas accounts.

 - What are the Top 5 Benefits of Attending SOAR?